 Our island and the islands around Koh Phangan are famous for their underwater life!
 Many visiting divers have been lucky to spot a big whale shark here

 The underwater life here is famous for its biodiversity!

 Maybe it is time for you to also have a look?
 We offer beginners classes and try out dives to anyone who has ever dreamt of taking the plunge!!

 Or maybe you just need your Advanced Divers Certificate?

 Or maybe you even already have that and are just looking for a fun dive with friends?

-There are lots and lots of other animals to see though!
 Please send us photos and descriptions if you find someone special that you like to share with us!!